 Alabama: Xterra Oak Mountain Trail Run.
 Set on the lush trails of Oak Mountain State Park in Pelham, AL, this scenic—yet ultra-challenging run—will not disappoint.
 Long-distance runners can choose to complete in the half-marathon (20K) course, and 10K and 5K distances are an option as well.
 Ranked by Trail Runner magazine as one of the top 25 “Crown Jewels” of running trails in the U.S. in 2011, its gorgeous scenery will surely keep your heart pumping!

 Alaska: Iditasport Bike Race.
 Heralded by Bicycling.com as cycling’s “hardest and coldest competition,” this race is not for the faint of heart.
 The race was first run in the 1980s, and can often occur in temperatures well below freezing.
 Competitors race through the Alaskan snow on bikes equipped with fat tires at distances of 100k, 100 miles, or 200 miles.
 Bikers often form teams to tackle the race in chunks—as it’s a punishing race to do solo.
 This is definitely a race where you break out your cold weather gear, your best cycling gloves, and all the stops when it comes to warmth.

 Arizona: Rim to Rim Run – (Grand Canyon).
 OK, technically not a race, but it is our favorite popular route in Arizona.
 What’s a better workout motivator than the wondrous backdrop of the Grand Canyon?
 Embarking on a rim-to-rim run can range from 20.6 miles to 22.5 miles, depending on what route you take.
 The popular ultra-route is the Rim to Rim to Rim (R2R2R).
 While there are many organized events, it is more of something that you schedule, train for, and do.
 It makes our list because, although it is not a large single event like some of the others, it is an established route that attract thousands of destination runners each year.
 Though a rim-to-rim run is marathon-length, experts advise completing your run over a number of days due to the Grand Canyon’s high elevation…. but for many the whole point is to do it in one stretch.
 Train well and know the risks, this is a self-supported (and spectacular) run.
 Consider a hydration pack given the elements you will encounter.

 Arkansas: Arkansas Marathon – Booneville.
 We were tempted to go with the larger, springtime Little Rock Marathon, but we opted for the older Arkansas Marathon.
 One of the oldest and most unique marathons in the South, the Arkansas Marathon is a great October race option in a laid-back setting.
 The out-and-back route places you right next to Mt.
 Magazine—the tallest mountain in eleven states—as well as near the borderline between the Ozark National Forest and the Ouachita National Forest.
 There are a couple notable hills, but otherwise is a nice, gently rolling course.
 And as the race’s start and finish lines are just a couple hundred feet apart, your day of running will surely be hassle-free.

 California: Malibu Half Marathon and 5K.
 Choosing a single race in a state as large as California is very difficult — there are so many iconic ones.
 If you are into triathlons, the Santa Rosa Ironman or the Escape from Alcatraz are awesome.
 But we chose a race that is more accessible to the masses.
 Who can turn down Southern California’s classic coastline views?
 Set along the famed Pacific Coast Highway, sand and surf will be your backdrop as you inch towards the finish line.
 Celebrate your finish by cooling off in the crisp, blue ocean!

 Colorado: Bolder Boulder Run.
-The Bolder Boulder Run epitomizes Denver’s unique culture.
+The Bolder Boulder Run epitomizes the Colorado Front-Range culture of fitness.
 A 10K race, it attracts over 100,000 spectators each year!
 The Bolder Boulder is the A-Race for many Colorado runners every season.
 Always held on Memorial Day weekend, its finish line is set in the University of Colorado’s Folsom Field stadium, so runners enter the venue to deafening cheers and an Olympic-esque setting.
 This is a great race for those who have been training for years, or those who are just starting running and need something to shoot for.